-- (1) This section was amended by Act XLIX of 1920, and the words "er a member of either of the forces constituted by the Indian Territorial Force Act, 1920, or the Auxiliary Force Act, 1920" were substituted for the words "or a volunteer enrolled under the Volunteers Act, 1869."
-Under rule 46 (18) and schedule VII "any person who was enrolled as a member of a corps of Volunteers under the Indian Volunteers Act, 1869," is however entitled to obtain a licence in Form XVI free of license fee. - (2) Any person can possess, etc., arms, etc., in course of his duty-but heads o' departments are prohibited from granting permits or passes to their subordinates to carry arms not required for duty.
-(India letter No. 1594 dated the 7th October 1895) - Arms carried or possessed by officers of Government as part of their equipment and arms supplied by Government to subordinates of Government departments to be carried or possessed by them for their protection in the execution of their duty, are not required to be licensed.
-Under clause (b) of section 1 of the Indian Arms Act, nothing in the Act or rules applies to the bearing or possession of such arms by such persons.
-(India No. 1246, dated the 16th October, 1919, and No. 1171, dated the 17th May, 1921. - (4) The G.-G. in C. has decided that the following arms shall comprise the equipment of the officer of the Army or Royal Air Force for the purpose of this section.
+- (1) This section was amended by Act XLIX of 1920, and the words "or a member of either of the forces constituted by the Indian Territorial Forces Act, 1920, or the Auxiliary Force Act, 1920" were substituted for the words "or a volunteer enrolled under the Volunteers Act, 1868."
+Under rule 46 [(8) and schedule VII "any person who was enrolled as a member of a corps of Volunteers under the Indian Volunteers Act, 1869," is however entitled to obtain a licence in Form XVI free of licence fee. - (2) For definition of 'public servant' see section 21, I. P. C. - (3) Any person can possess, etc., arms, etc., in course of his duty-but heads of departments are prohibited from granting permits or passes to their subordinates to carry arms not required for duty.
+(India letter No. 1594 dated the 7th October 1895.) - (4) Arms carried or possessed by officers of Government as part of their equipment and arms supplied by Government to subordinates of Government departments to be carried or possessed by them for their protection in the execution of their duty, are not required to be licenced.
+Under clause (b) of section I of the Arms Act, nothing in the Act or rules applies to the bearing or possession of such arms by such persons.
+(India No. 1246, dated the 16th October, 1919, and No. 1171, dated the 17th May, 1921). - (4a) The following arms shall comprise the equipment of the officer of the Army or Royal Air Force for the purpose of this section.